11th January MMXX

-This is not quite the finished lighting but it gives you a good of how it should work.
+This is not quite the finished lighting but it gives you a good idea of how it should work.

 4th February MMXX

 I quite enjoy working on the details.
-I wanted a couple of barrels for the build and I ordered two from FleaBay that turned out to be a little uninspiring.
+I wanted a couple of barrels for the build and I ordered two from eBay that turned out to be a little uninspiring.
 One was unfinished with a hole drilled for the inside and had raised bands of wood included in the turning.
 The other had grooves where the bands were filled with grey vinyl thonging.

 Out came the scalpel and off came the vinyl.
 All the closed ends were flat so I carved in the barrel ends.
-I used a technique called “Kolrosing” to mark in the barrel staves and then painted the wooden bands on the small barrel.
+I then used a technique called “Kolrosing” to mark in the barrel staves and painted the wooden bands on the small barrel.